 Sisters Mary and Constance are seen to be living in a burnt house but carry their daily routines seemingly unaffected.
 The story then flashes back sometime in the past to a delightful, luxurious Blackwood edifice of power, authority, and immense jealousy.
 The family is infamous in the town they inhabit as being the object of universal hate.
 The members seldom step out of the house, leaving them isolated and unhappy.
 The arrival of Charles, cousin to the sisters, marks a great change in the fortunes of the family for the worse.

 Shirley Jackson’s 1962 novel inspires the plot of the film.
 Alexandria Daddario and Taissa Farmiga play the two leads with contrasting personalities to perfection.
-Their chemistry and dedication to each of their individual personas reap great rewards, as the mystery that brews within the story’s core benefits greatly due to their good work.
+Their chemistry and dedication to each of their personas reap great rewards, as the mystery that brews within the story’s core benefits greatly due to their good work.
 A neatly written and performed mystery film that is deceptively layered and will catch you unawares with its brilliance.

 5. Ready or Not

 ‘Ready or Not’ proves to be an engaging blend of mainstream genres and conducts itself with great balance and restraint.
 Housing a vague family and their abnormal predilections, ‘Ready or Not’ follows the story of a newly wedded Grace, who finally marries her dream-man, Daniel.
-The journey of their life that looms to begin subsequently, has to first, pass the litmus test of Daniel’s family.
+The journey of their life that looms to begin subsequently has to first pass the litmus test of Daniel’s family.
 This is the part that might never allow the two to experience this life of unison.
 Boorish, relentless, and thoroughly enjoyable, ‘Ready or Not’ easily makes for one of the most entertaining watches of the year.

 4. Long Day’s Journey Into Night

 In a frenzy, as he recovers from a dream about her, Luo gingerly falls back into reality.
 The shape of her body seems to have permanently clung on to his memory, relentlessly pursuing his attention and heart.
 He makes his way back to where it all started- Kaili- the place that hosted their passionate love affair.
-Bi Gan grew up in the town of Kaili and narrates the story in a dream-like, hypnotic structure that at once is harrowing and irresistible.
+Bi Gan grew up in the town of Kaili and narrated the story in a dream-like, hypnotic structure that at once is harrowing and irresistible.

 Such is the sophistication with which Gan narrates ‘Long Day’s Journey’ that distinguishing the past and present, reality and fiction, becomes an impossible task.
 The mystery that it hides so well beneath its surrealist cover expands to cover everything under its cinematic sun, eclipsing the altruistic and brief premise.
 Gan’s unique framing, drenched with evocative colors, brings together a gorgeous visual appeal that the film carries until its last-minute.
 Bela Bartok’s Hungarian-Chinese fusion makes for one of the best background scores of the year.